top of page

 What seeds are you planting with your thoughts?

-“I could be doing more,” was the constant thought that coursed through my every cell that eventually led me down the path of extremely restrictive eating and excessive exercise.
-I was 19.
-A college student with straight As, perfect attendance, a heavy book bag and perfectionist tendencies.
 This was how I operated my life for many months.
 It was if someone was holding their finger down on the repeat button with these five words.
 I. Could.
 Be.
 Doing.
 More.

 And when I examined this thought, when I really tried to understand it, underlying this thought was another thought—the root of the planted seed that had already matured: “I am not enough.”

-Get self-care ideas delivered to your inbox monthly and 25% off my books when you register for the Nourish Note newsletter.
+Get life-changing self-care ideas and 25% off my books when you register for the Nourish Note newsletter.

-I was shrinking by the day in my baggy size 0 jeans, my body and mind barely getting by on enough energy to get through the day.
+I was shrinking by the day in my baggy size 0 jeans, my body and mind barely getting by on enough energy to sustain me and get through the day.
 I was always in motion yet didn’t have the energy or strength to keep up with it.
 I was exhausted from walking, exhausted from talking, exhausted from exercising, exhausted from working, exhausted from life.
 I was constantly on the cusp of fainting because of inadequate nourishment.

 Somewhere, somehow along the way, I had acquired the mentality of “I need to be more than I am.”

-When someone asks or tells an overachiever (recovering or not) to do more, we hear, “You’re not enough—good enough, smart enough, whatever enough.”
 Don’t let their expectations get in the way of your values and the gifts you have to offer this world.
 Because, beautiful person reading this right now, you're enough.
 We all are.
 We’re all doing our very best with what we have where we are in this particular moment on our journey.

-So let that be enough.
+Let that be enough.

-Practice It: What Is Your Trigger Thought?
+Practice It: Reframe Your Thoughts

 Then write about the flip side of the thought.
 For example, if the seed that was planted led you to the thought “I am not enough” like in my case, replace it with “I am always enough” and see where that leads you.

-32 views0 comments
+33 views0 comments

 Comments